MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_BillingEmails.md

 ## Monthly invoices via email

 If you have a monthly invoice account, we can send your invoices via email to your accounts payable contacts on file.
-A Super Admin can designate anyone to be an accounts payable contact—including those without a Microsoft Advertising account.
+A Super Admin can designate anyone to be an accounts payable contactâ€”including those without a Microsoft Advertising account.
 Go to Billing settings to update a contact's information.

 1. From the navigation menu on the left, hover over **Billing** and select **Payment methods**.
 1. If you have multiple accounts, choose one from the account selector in the top menu.